 A Future Full of Hope kicked off in 2002 and went on to raise close to $50 million dollars for the Archdiocese and its ministries.
 Four endowments held in the Foundation were created as a result of the campaign.
 Those four funds were the Catholic Education Foundation Endowment, Lay Ministry Endowment, Catholic Charities Endowment and the Education of Priests & Seminarians Endowment.
 In addition to these endowments, parishes and other organizations received funding for capital projects.

 Building the Kingdom

 In 2009 the Catholic Foundation launched the Planned Giving Initiative (PGI) under the direction of Archbishop Joseph F. Naumann to help parishes, schools and Catholic organizations build planned giving into their culture.
 This effort has been embraced by several parishes and schools, and more adopt its guidelines every year.
+In 2009 there were just over 100 people who qualified as Catholic Legacy Society members by notifying the church that they were leaving a gift upon their death.
+This year that number has grown to more than 600!
 The ultimate goal of the PGI is to foster a culture of planned giving across the Archdiocese where all practicing Catholics have updated wills that include charitable gifts.